DefineDeFiWeb3 Glossary

 Core Concepts

-Consensus Mechanism FlowShows how blockchain nodes agree on valid transactionsHow Consensus WorksThousands of computers agreeing on the truth1TXTransactionSubmitted2πŸ“‘BroadcastTo all nodes3βœ“ValidateCheck rules4πŸ“¦BlockProposed5πŸ”’FinalizedPermanentDistributed Network of Validatorsβœ“βœ“βœ“βœ“βœ“βœ—Majority agreement (5/6) = Valid blockBad actors can't cheat because the majority of honest nodes will reject invalid transactions
+Blockchain Consensus Mechanism DiagramBlockchain consensus mechanism diagram showing how cryptocurrency network nodes agree on valid transactionsHow Consensus WorksThousands of computers agreeing on the truth1TXTransactionSubmitted2πŸ“‘BroadcastTo all nodes3βœ“ValidateCheck rules4πŸ“¦BlockProposed5πŸ”’FinalizedPermanentDistributed Network of Validatorsβœ“βœ“βœ“βœ“βœ“βœ—Majority agreement (5/6) = Valid blockBad actors can't cheat because the majority of honest nodes will reject invalid transactions

 βš™οΈHow It Works